JavaScript-NZ/nzjscon-website/_sections/attending.md

 {% assign full_base_url = custom_url %}

 ## Attending the conference
 __Tickets will go on sale in late 2016__.
-Sign up for our low-volume announcement mailing list to find out when they are available, and when the CFP is announced.
+Sign up for our low-volume announcement mailing list to find out when they are available.
 We promise to not spam you, and to not pass your email address onwards.

 {% include mailing-list.html %}